maoderos/alpide-iba/README.md

-# ALPIDE sensor for IBA
+# ALPIDE sensor for Low Energy Ions

+Studies on ALPIDE sensor performance at low energies regime and its potecial for Ion Beam Analysis.

 * `macro/IBAclusterStats.C`: Some statistics on clusters production
   * `$ root.exe -q IBAclusterStats.C`